Skip to content

 The majority of our counsellors are university students looking for summer employment.
 We also employ teachers who want to do something in the summer, and graduates of Teacher Colleges across Ontario.
 A recent Vulnerable Sector Police Check is required by all counsellors.
 There will be at least one counsellor present at each camp location with their First Aid certification at all times.

-I purchased a LMS T-shirt and/or stethoscope - when will I receive it?
+I purchased a LMS T-shirt - when will I receive it?

 Where are the camps located?